- Contact Information

 Maria graduated from Quinnipiac University in 1987 with a B.S. degree in Physical Therapy and a declared minor in psychology.
 In January 2006, she completed her doctorate in physical therapy from Boston University.
 Maria's clinical experience includes direct patient care in acute care hospital settings, out patient clinics, sub-acute rehabilitation, long term nursing home care and home care.
 Administratively, she has served as physical therapy director, center coordinator of clinical education, and coordinator of physical therapy to various local facilities.

 Maria began her career at Orange County Community College in March 2006 as department chair and faculty.
-She is presently an associate professor and enjoys teaching PTA 1, Medical Conditions for the PTA, Introduction to Physical Therapy, PTA 4, and Contemporary Practice for the PTA.
-In 2010 she was the recipient of a Student Senate “Excellence in Teaching” nomination.
+She is presently a professor and enjoys teaching PTA 1, Medical Conditions for the PTA, Introduction to Physical Therapy, PTA 4, and Contemporary Practice for the PTA.
 In addition, she maintains her clinical experience by providing per diem services to several area agencies primarily providing home care physical therapy and out patient physical therapy.

 [ to top ]